nastradacha/personal-assistant-dashboard/USER_STORIES.md

 ---

+### PA-031 – AI-Powered Template Designer
+**As** Nasif
+**I want** to describe my routine in natural language and get suggested task templates
+**So that** I can quickly set up or refine my schedule without manually designing every block.

+**Acceptance Criteria**
+- [x] In the Planner view, I can type a free-text description (e.g. "coding, exercise, and chores on weekdays with 45 min focus blocks") and submit it to the AI.
+- [x] The system calls the configured DeepSeek API using environment variables, not hardcoded keys.
+- [x] I see 3–7 suggested templates, each with name, category, duration, recurrence, preferred time window, and alert style.
+- [x] Clicking a suggestion pre-fills the existing "New Task Template" form so I can review and save or discard it.
+- [x] I can also select an existing template and ask the AI to "refine" it (e.g. shorten evening routine), and see proposed changes to duration / time window before applying them.

+---

+### PA-032 – “What Should I Do Now?”
+Assistant
+**As** Nasif
+**I want** a short AI hint about what to focus on right now based on my current schedule
+**So that** I can make better use of gaps and avoid defaulting to distractions.

+**Acceptance Criteria**
+- [x] On the Today view I see a small "What should I do now?" area with a button to ask the assistant.
+- [x] When I ask, the system sends current time, active task (if any), next few tasks, and recent interaction patterns to the AI.
+- [x] The AI returns a concise 1–2 sentence suggestion (max ~50 words) which is displayed under the prompt area.
+- [x] If the AI call fails, I see a graceful error hint and the rest of the dashboard continues working.

+---

+### PA-033 – AI Insights on Recent History
+**As** Nasif
+**I want** AI-generated insights on my recent alerts and responses
+**So that** I can see patterns like “I always skip evening gym” and adjust my plan.

+**Acceptance Criteria**
+- [x] On the History & Insights tab, I can request an “AI summary” for a chosen period (e.g. last 7 days).
+- [x] The backend aggregates interactions (by category, response type, and time of day) and sends only summarized data to the AI, not raw rows.
+- [x] The AI returns 3–5 bullet insights about my behavior and 2–3 concrete recommendations (e.g. move gym earlier, shorten evening blocks).
+- [x] Insights and recommendations are shown in a dedicated “AI Insights” card beneath the interaction list.
+- [x] Nothing is changed automatically; I must still edit templates or schedules myself (or via other user stories).

+---

+### PA-034 – AI-Generated Alert Wording Experiments
+**As** Nasif
+**I want** the AI to suggest alternative alert texts per category and tone
+**So that** I can experiment with messages that motivate me better without rewriting them by hand.

+**Acceptance Criteria**
+- [x] In the Planner view (or a dedicated settings area), I can request AI wording suggestions for a given category and tone (e.g. work = neutral/firm, health = encouraging, sleep = protective).
+- [x] The AI returns several short alert text options (each within a configurable character limit).
+- [x] I can preview these options and manually select one to use for a category or template.
+- [ ] Chosen texts are stored in configuration or template fields and used by the alert system without breaking existing PA-015/PA-016 rules.

+---

+### PA-035 – Micro-Journaling and AI Summary for Skipped/Snoozed Tasks
+**As** Nasif
+**I want** to quickly note why I skipped or snoozed tasks and have the AI summarize those reasons
+**So that** I can see root causes (e.g. “too tired at night”) and improve my schedule.

+**Acceptance Criteria**
+**Acceptance Criteria**
+- [x] After I snooze or skip a task, I optionally see a tiny prompt (e.g. modal or inline) asking “Why did you skip this?
+(1 sentence)” which I can fill or dismiss.
+- [x] These short notes are stored in the database and linked to the corresponding schedule instance and interaction.
+- [x] On the History & Insights tab I can request an AI summary of recent skip/snooze notes for a chosen time window.
+- [x] The AI returns a small list of recurring patterns and 2–3 schedule or alert adjustments it recommends.
+- [x] The feature works even if I never enter notes (in that case, the AI call is skipped or shows a helpful message).

+---

 ## Epic 7 – Sensors & Activity Monitoring (Optional / Future)

 ### PA-023 – Detect Desk Presence via Sensor